 Is It Just A Fad

-One thing I really hate about Realtor Marketing is all the hype-y things that people are always trying to sell my Realtor peeps.
+One thing I really hate about Real Estate Marketing is all the hype-y things that people are always trying to sell my real estate agent peeps.
 QR code signs, custom riders, websites, business cards… the list goes on and on and on.

 So when I first heard some of this hype I thought, “oh no, another new fangled thing to learn about”.
 BUT I am now firmly on the side of, “this is a good thing for certain listings”!